CodeMaster7000/CodeMaster7000/README.markdown

 - 💬 Ask me about ReadMEs, Python or JavaScript.
 I might be able to help you.
 - 📫 How to reach me: On [Github (Main)](https://github.com/CodeMaster7000), [Github (Alternative)](https://github.com/CodeMaster7000Alt), [Chess.com](https://chess.com/member/code-master1234) and [Google+](https://plus.google.com/+AdvaitAbhyankar)
 - 😄 Pronouns: He
 - ⚡ Fun fact: I am in the top 2% of CSS developers worldwide!
 (Data retrieved from CodersRank).
-By today, I have built a plethora of highly-demanded projects for you all to learn from and enjoy!

 ### Profile Trophies